e-dong/BudgetCalculator/README.md

 ## Executing the App
 Start the application via 'flask run' and navigate to localhost:5000 in a web browser of your choice.

+## Bugs
+Input validation seems to be broken.
+Since this was an old college project, I will not update this

 ## Notes
 Right after a POST request for /cats or /purchases,
 the app will redirect from the form page to the home page,